filecoin-project/venus-docs/docs/advanced/Multisig-wallet.md

 0       pending  1          t01004 (self)  0 FIL   AddSigner(5)  {"Signer":"t01005","Increase":false}
 ```
 > Add t01005 to t01004 (multisig wallet), and the number of votes required for voting will not increase
-- increase-threshold： Whether to automatically increase the number of votes required after adding a new address.
+- increase-threshold: Whether to automatically increase the number of votes required after adding a new address.
 The default is false
-- signer：The wallet address to be added is not included in the multisig wallet
+- signer: The wallet address to be added is not included in the multisig wallet

 ### Agree to add new address
 >./venus msig add-approve [--from=\<from>] [--] \<multisigAddress> \<proposerAddress> \<txId> \<newAddress> \<increaseThreshold>